YSL Records racketeering trial: Background

+Arrests and allegations

-On May 9, 2022, Thug was arrested in his hometown of Atlanta, Georgia, at his house in Buckhead.
+On May 9, 2022, Williams was arrested in his hometown of Atlanta, Georgia, at his house in Buckhead.
 He was charged alongside 27 others in a 56-count RICO indictment that was filed by Fulton County District Attorney Fani Willis.
 Two days later, rapper Gunna (real name Sergio Kitchens), who is a part of YSL, turned himself in to authorities after a warrant for his arrest had been issued.
-Thug was later charged with additional gun-and-drug-related offenses after police raided his home.
+Williams was later charged with additional gun-and-drug-related offenses after police raided his home.

+Initial charges and judge

 The case was presided over by Fulton County Chief Judge Ural D. Glanville, who denied bond for everybody who was charged and scheduled the trial to begin on January 9, 2023.
-On June 14, 2022, Gunna's 29th birthday, he wrote a letter to his fans from prison, in which he maintained his innocence in the case and expressed his loneliness of being locked up.
+On June 14, 2022, Gunna's 29th birthday, he wrote a letter to his fans from Fulton County Jail, in which he maintained his innocence in the case and expressed his loneliness of being locked up.
 On August 10, a new indictment was filed in which Thug received six more felony charges.
 On October 13, Thug and Gunna were again denied release from jail ahead of the trial.
-On December 14, Gunna was released from jail after he took an Alford plea, pleading guilty to a single charge of racketeering.
-As a result, he was sentenced to five years in prison and 500 hours of community service, in which the first year was commuted to time served and the remaining four years were suspended due to probation conditions.
-Following his release, some fellow rappers and many people on social media felt that he "snitched" on Thug by taking the plea deal to get out of jail.